fommil/fpmortals/manuscript/complete.md

   res: Option[Int] = Some(4)
 ~~~~~~~~

 This concludes the key features of `Foldable`.
-You are forgiven for
-already forgetting all the methods you've just seen: the key takeaway
-is that anything you'd expect to find in a collection library is
+The takeaway is that anything
+we'd expect to find in a collection library is probably on `Foldable` and if it
-probably on `Foldable` and if it isn't already, it [probably should be](https://github.com/scalaz/scalaz/issues/1448).
+isn't already, it probably should be.

 We'll conclude with some variations of the methods we've already seen.
 First there are methods that take a `Semigroup` instead of a `Monoid`: